 There is typically a small recycling fee collected with each mattress or box spring that is recycled.
 This fee can range from $10 to $40 depending on your location and whether you arrange for a mattress pick-up or a drop-off.

-- Traditional mattresses often contain steel springs.
-This steel can be melted down and used for parts.
-Or they can be bundled together and sold for scrap.
+- Traditional mattresses often contains steel springs.
+This steel can be melted down and used for parts or the springs can be bundled together and sold for scrap.

-- The foam found in memory foam mattresses can be shredded and repurposed for other furnishings such as couches, chairs, carpet padding, pet bedding, etc.
+- The foam found in memory foam mattresses can be shredded and repurposed for other furnishings such couches, chairs, carpet padding, pet bedding, and more.

 If you choose to break down your old mattress or box spring, please do so with caution!
 Innersprings or coils contain many sharp parts that can lead to injury.
 It’s advisable to watch a tutorial video before you take on such a project.